 Randolph County is the epicenter of biking in West Virginia.
 It’s the perfect launch pad to experiencing the best riding the state has to offer.
 Just twenty-five miles northeast of Elkins, Tucker County, home of Canaan Valley State Park and Blackwater State Park, is considered the mountain bike capital of West Virginia.
 Countless miles of world-class single-track riding can be found here.
 And, just fifty miles south of Elkins, is the nationally recognized Snowshoe Bike Park which features the largest trail system in the East with nearly 40 trails and 1500 vertical feet of descent.
 But, Randolph County has its own mountain biking options.
 Cheat Mountain, near Huttonsville, has a few single-track trails that make you feel as if you are in a totally different world.
 Dense mixed forest covered in bright spongy mosses, trees growing over boulders, and disappearing streams that run underground for miles, this area has the iconic West Virginia riding and backcountry trails you’ve been waiting for.
 Check out the nearby Mower Tract for some exclusive riding among the largest Red Spruce communities south of Maine.
 Seneca Creek backcountry also has various hardcore backcountry trails for the riders looking for a challenge.

 The Monongahela National Forest has hundreds of miles of trails and back roads for you to explore.
 One of the thrills of biking is opening up a map and choosing your route.
 Rolling hills, rivers, valleys, forests and scenic landscapes all provide some of the most breathtaking views in Randolph County while riding.
 Plenty of gravel and paved roads are waiting to be explored.
-If you want to get a locals opinion, stop by Joeys Bike Shop in downtown Elkins for some suggestions of nearby routes or check out the Highlands Trail Foundation website for some different rides.
+If you want to get a locals opinion, stop by Joeys Bike Shop in downtown Elkins–otherwise we’ve got you covered with Gravel Biking Routes already planned out for you.